DudaDiesel Biodiesel Supply

 Perform a blank titration

 It is important to make sure that your isopropyl alcohol (IPA) is fresh.
 Since IPA does not have a ph rating, you cannot simply test it with a ph meter.
-But you can perform a blank titration.
+However, you can perform a blank titration.
 To do so, measure out 10 ml of IPA and place it into your beaker.
 Add a couple drops of phenolphthalein.
-Next, use a 3ml or 5 ml syring to measure out your lye catalyst solution.
+Next, use a 3ml or 5 ml syringe to measure out your lye catalyst solution.
 Put a drop or two at a time into the isopropyl alcohol.
-It should turn magenta almost instantly.
+It should turn magenta within a few drops, usually on the first one.
 If it takes more than a few drops to turn magenta, your IPA is bad and you should replace it.
-You still can use it however: just make sure to perform the blank titration up until it begins to turn a light magenta.
+You still can use it however, but you must make sure to perform the blank titration up until it begins to turn a light magenta before starting the titration process.
 If your IPA is good, you will not need to perform this step again unless the IPA has been stored for a long period of time or you suspect contamination.

 Performing the Titration

 Use a 10 ml syringe to measure out 10 ml of IPA.
-It is preferred to use 99+% industrial grade IPA, but amounts in 91% found at walmart will do the trick if it's not available.
-Put the 10 ml of IPA into a small beaker.
-Add a couple of drops of the phenolphthalein solution.
+It is preferred to use at least 99% industrial grade or better IPA, since the water content in dilute solutions will affect results.
+Put the 10 ml of IPA into a small beaker, 50 ml beakers work the best.
+Add a couple of drops of the 1% phenolphthalein in alcohol solution.

 Measure out exactly 1 ml of your WVO sample using a 1 ml syringe which is accurate to at least a 10th of a ml, preferably accurate to a 100th of a ml.
 Dispense the 1 ml of WVO into the beaker with the IPA.
 Swirl it around a little by moving the beaker to ensure it dissolves completely into the IPA.
-It may be cloudy.
+It could be a white cloudy mixture or almost clear.

 Calculating lye catalyst needed from titration results.

-Count how many ml of lye catalyst solution it took to complete your titration.
-Each ml of solution required represents 1 gram of lye catalyst needed in addition to the base catalyst to process your WVO. base catalyst + ml needed to titrate = total grams needed to process the oil.
+Count how many grams (or ml for syringes) of catalyst solution it took to complete your titration.
+Each gram/ml of solution required represents 1 gram of lye catalyst needed in addition to the base catalyst to process your WVO. base catalyst + ml needed to titrate = total grams needed to process the oil.

 As an example:

 For potassium hydroxide, the base catalyst is 7 g.
-So that's 7g + 2.3g = 9.3g per liter of oil.
-Don't forget that potassium hydroxide is not normally 100% pure, so you will need to factor in that purity by dividing the base catalyst by the purity.
-Assuming 91% purity, it would be: 7g/0.91 + 2.3g = 9.99g of koh needed per liter of oil.
+So that’s 7g + 2.3g = 9.3g per liter of oil.
+Don’t forget that potassium hydroxide is not normally anywhere near 100% pure, so you will need to factor in the purity by dividing the base catalyst by the purity.
+Assuming 91% purity, it would be: 7g/0.91 + 2.3g = 9.99g of KOH needed per liter of oil.

 3. Methanol

 Methanol, like the catalysts, also absorbs moisture from the air.
-Be sure that when working with methanol, to work quickly and seal the containers inbetween uses as soon as possible.
-The less moisture you have in your process, the more success you will have.
+Be sure that when working with methanol, to work quickly and seal the containers in between uses as soon as possible.
+The less moisture you have in your process, the less soaps you'll end up with in the finished product.

-To be clear of how much methanol to use, if you were to process 100 liters of vegetable oil, the process would require 20 liters of methanol (20%).
+The amount of methanol required for the process is about 20% of the volume of the oil to be processed.
+Some brewers use 21% or even 22% to be sure there is enough.
+To be clear of how much methanol to use, if you were to process 100 liters of vegetable oil, the process would require 20 liters of methanol for 20%.

-Once the methanol has been measured out, the catalyst now needs to be mixed into a solution with the methanol to make methoxide.
+Once the methanol has been measured out, the catalyst now needs to be mixed into a solution with the methanol.
 For clean oil, use the base catalyst amount and for used vegetable oil, use the base catalyst + titration amount.

 4. The Process of a test Batch